Risk concentration under second order regular variation: Introduction

 Consider a portfolio of risk factors $\bX=(X_{1},\ldots, X_{d})$.
-We assume for this paper that $X_{1},\ldots, X_{d}$ are identically distributed (homogeneous) non-negative random variables with a common continuous distribution function.
-The behavior of the sum and its value-at risk $\VaR_{\beta}(S_{d})$ have been studied under various assumptions, either on the marginal distribution $F$ (where $X_{1}\sim F$) or on the dependence structure of $\bX$.
-If $X_{1}, \ldots, X_{d}$ are independent and identically distributed (iid) with a regularly varying tail distribution with tail parameter $\alpha$, that is, $\overline{F}= 1-F \in \RV_{-\alpha}$ (see Section \ref{subsec:notation} for details) then it is well-known that $\VaR(S_{d})$ is asymptotically sub-additive or super-additive according as $\alpha>1$ or $\alpha<1$ (see \cite{degen_etal:2010,embrechts:lambrigger:wuthrich:2009}) and an accurate estimation for high threshold has been proposed in \cite{kratz:2014}.
-Since an assumption of regular variation provides only a first order approximation, researchers have studied second order behaviors of $\VaR_{\b}(S_{d})$ under a second order regular variation assumption on $\overline{F}$; see \cite{degen_etal:2010,mao:hu:2013}.
-Furthermore, there has been a series of studies on the asymptotic behavior of the tail of $S_{d}$ and $\VaR_{\b}(S_{d})$ under specific copula assumptions on the dependence structure of $\bX$; see \cite{alink_etal:2004,barbe_etal:2006,albrecher:hipp:kortschak:2010,kortschak:2012,sun:li:2010}; or by providing risk bounds under assumptions on marginal densities, see \cite{peng:wang:yang:2013,puccetti:ruschendorf:2013}.
+Unless otherwise specified, we assume for this paper that $X_{1},\ldots, X_{d}$ are identically distributed (homogeneous) non-negative random variables.
+The behavior of the sum and its value-at-risk $\VaR_{\beta}(S_{d})$ have been studied under various assumptions, either on the marginal distribution $F$ (where $X_{1}\sim F$) or on the dependence structure of $\bX$.
+If $X_{1}, \ldots, X_{d}$ are independent and identically distributed (iid) with a regularly varying tail distribution having tail parameter $\alpha>0$, then it is well-known that $\VaR(S_{d})$ is asymptotically sub-additive or super-additive according as $\alpha>1$ or $\alpha<1$ (see \cite{degen_etal:2010,embrechts:lambrigger:wuthrich:2009}); an accurate estimation for high threshold has been proposed in \cite{kratz:2014}.
+Further refinements of such first order approximations have been studied under the notion of second order regular variation for the marginal tail $\overline{F}$; see \cite{degen_etal:2010,dehaan:ferreira:2006,kortschak:2012,mao:hu:2013,resnickbook:2008}.
+Furthermore, there are studies on the asymptotic behavior of the tail of $S_{d}$ and $\VaR_{\b}(S_{d})$ under specific copula assumptions on the dependence structure of $\bX$ (see \cite{alink_etal:2004,barbe_etal:2006,kortschak:2012,sun:li:2010}), or by providing risk bounds under assumptions on marginal densities (see \cite{peng:wang:yang:2013,puccetti:ruschendorf:2013}).